Power News We love to talk!

 The product and the facility have been professionally accredited globally for compliance with international standards by TUV Rheinland, Germany, SPF Switzerland and Westpak, USA.

-- Push to solar power in Punjab; projects for 1,550 MW allocated Read more
+- Meet on solar power generator in Madurai Read more